 Facebook had a better amplification and product distribution covered with their main mission: to connect people from various parts of the world.

 The best product doesn’t always win.
-The best amplification, distribution and the stories around our brand we’re publishing, win in the most cases.
+The best amplification, distribution and the stories of our brand that we’re publishing, win in the most cases.

 Great content with amazing distribution is what differs a reliable brand and product from bad one

-For sure you heard on every corner a people who are speaking and convincing you that you must write content every day, you must provide value and other bullshit.
+People tend to persuade you and convince you that you must write content every day, that you must provide value and other irrelevant things.

-Yea, you must, but it’s not just enough to write it down or to record it.
+Yes, you must but it’s just not enough to write it down or record it.

-You probably realized that best content marketers write less content than other people.
+You’ve probably realized that best content marketers write less content than other people.
 Why?
-Because they have a good preparation and a distribution of the content itself.
+Because they have a good preparation and distribution of the content itself.